codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come the stadium got hot after the game?
-Because all of the fans left.
+What do you call an elephant that doesn’t matter?
+An irrelephant.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+In computing terms, typically what does CLI stand for?
- 1. ?:
+ 1. Command Line Interface
- 2. ?
+ 2. Common Language Input
- 3. if then
+ 3. Control Line Interface
- 4. ??
+ 4. Common Language Interface

 <details>
   <summary>Answer</summary>
-  ?:
+  Command Line Interface
 </details>